ihrke/pypillometry/docs/usage.rst

 Pipeline-based processing
 -------------------------

-:py:mod:`pypillometry` implements a pipeline-like approach where each operation executed on a :class:`~pypillometry.PupilData`,-:class:`~pypillometry.GazeData` or :class:`~pypillometry.EyeData`-object returns a copy of the (modified) object.
+:py:mod:`pypillometry` implements a pipeline-like approach where each operation executed on a :class:`~pypillometry.PupilData`,-:class:`~pypillometry.GazeData` or :class:`~pypillometry.EyeData`-object returns a reference to the (modified) object.
 This enables the "chaining" of commands as follows:

 .. code-block:: python